cylc/cylc-doc/src/tutorial/scheduling/graphing.rst

    #. **Create a Cylc workflow.**

-      A Cylc workflow is just a directory containing a :cylc:conf:`flow.cylc` file.
+      A :term:`Cylc workflow` is defined by a :cylc:conf:`flow.cylc` file.

       If you don't have one already, create a ``cylc-run`` directory in your user space i.e.